The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for rotating Plane Couette flow

-To further quantify this, we turn to the velocity spectra to assess how they are modified by the modulation.
+Further proof of the robustness of the rolls to modulation is provided by the velocity spectra.
 We show the energy spectrum of the streamwise velocity in Figure \ref{fig:specro01}.
 The ``sawtooth'' pattern characteristic of Taylor rolls (c.f.~\cite{ostilla2016near}) can be appreciated for the spanwise spectra $\Phi_{xx}^z$.
 Some modification of the pattern is observed for $Wo=77$, which is the value of $Wo$ that more closely matches the natural time-scales of the flow and is the one which we expect to produce resonant effects.
-However, this modification does not correspond to a significant change in the value of $\langle Nu \rangle$.
-Instead what seems to be happening is that the modes which are normally dampened or eliminated by the Taylor rolls, i.e.~the second, fourth and other even fundamentals, are more energetic than for the unmodulated values.
-However, because the first fundamental mode remains unaffected, which corresponds to the Taylor roll and hence transports most shear, the resulting transport of shear is also unaffected.
-Following \cite{jin2008experimental}, it could be that sinusoidal modulations are too smooth to actually affect the roll.
+However, this modification does not correspond to a significant change in the value of $\langle Nu_\varepsilon \rangle$.
+Instead we postulate that the modes which are normally dampened or eliminated by the Taylor rolls, i.e.~the second, fourth and other even fundamentals, are more energetic than for the unmodulated values.
+However, because the first fundamental mode remains unaffected, which corresponds to the Taylor roll and hence transports the most shear, the resulting transport of shear is almost unaffected.

+Following the discussion in \cite{jin2008experimental}, it could be that sinusoidal modulations are too smooth to cause a resonance sufficient to increase the strength of the roll and hence change $\langle Nu_\varepsilon \rangle$.
 We can justify this by looking at the energy of the Taylor roll.
-Following \cite{sacco2019dynamics}, we measure this energy as the energy of the first $z$-fundamental (i.e.~$k_x=0$, $k_z=2$) of the wall-normal velocity at the mid-gap.
+Following \cite{sacco2019dynamics}, we measure this energy as the energy $E_{01}$ of the first $z$-fundamental (i.e.~$k_x=0$, $k_z=2$) of the wall-normal velocity at the mid-gap.
 In Figure \ref{fig:evst} we show the temporal behaviour of this quantity.
-The fluctuations in the energy of the roll increase as the period increases, as the inertia of the roll is large enough to absorb the modulations at $Wo=200$.
-Only when the time-scale of the modulation is larger than $d/u_\tau$, the roll feels the fluctuation and its energy is changed.
-This explains the larger variations in $Nu(t)$ seen for small values of $Wo$.
+For $Wo=200$, the inertia of the roll is large enough to absorb the forcing modulation.
+Conversely, for $Wo=44$, the time-scale of the modulation becomes larger than $t_\tau$.
+The roll's inertia is insufficient to absorb this slow modulation, and its signature appears as a larger fluctuations in $E_{01}$.
+This explains the larger flucutations observed in $Nu(t)$ for small values of $Wo$ at $R_\Omega$.

+Moreover, the lack of large-scale shear-transporting structures at $R_\Omega=0$ means we do not see an increased fluctuation level in Fig.~\ref{fig:diss} We can further justify this by looking at $E_{01}$ for the non-rotating case.
+We show the time evolution of this quantity in Fig.~\ref{fig:evst}.
+We can clearly see that there is no obvious correlation between forcing and $E_{01}$, and the energy of the mode changes in time with no discernable pattern.
+This is further proof that while the modulated drivings can affect large scale structures, sinusoidal drivings cannot achieve transport-enhancing resonances.